-    Matt Brandel and Jim Strauss have been using Udder Comfort for fresh cows at Straussdale Holsteins for almost a decade.
+Matt Brandel and Jim Strauss have been using Udder Comfort for fresh cows at Straussdale Holsteins for over a decade.
 “It takes away the swelling and edema and we see it help with our milk quality,” they explain.
 “Cows recover faster.
 It’s easy to apply and works better than other products.”

-    The third time out for Fudge generated a lot of excitement at ringside, and Tracy observes that, “It really is a team effort.
+The third time out for Fudge generated a lot of excitement at ringside, and Tracy observed that, “It really is a team effort.
 I can’t tell you how thankful I am that these kids can work so well together.”

 When they are all together, there’s a lot of excitement.
 Some enjoy the showing, others enjoy the clipping and preparing of cattle for show, and the results speak for themselves as they do well at the county and state fairs while caring for a large string of cattle.
 Some have also branched into showing market livestock and doing equine events.

 “When we step back and look at what they do, it’s pretty cool.
 They are hands-on and the older ones help the younger ones learn.
 There’s all kinds of teamwork going on,” says Cindy Krull-Begeman.

 And at every level, they have some pretty awesome role models.

 UPDATE – 2021 WORLD DAIRY EXPO International Milking Shorthorn Show

 Judge Dean Dohle says ‘There’s no denying this aged cow’ as ‘Fudgie’ makes it four, plus two